klarna/react-native-klarna/README.md

       const { getConfirmationSnippet, orderId } = this.props;
       getConfirmationSnippet(orderId);
       /*
-      redux action that makes a call to the backend, retrieves the order status and confirmation snippet that we then submit to the Klarna component updating it
+      Redux action that makes a call to the backend, retrieves the order status and confirmation snippet.
-      */
+      We then submit update the Klarna component with new snippet */
     }
   };

   render() {
+    /*
+     Get inital snippet from your backend and replace it with a confirmation one once the order status is finalised.
+     If error occurs set snippet to 'error' to dismiss loading screen */
+    let { snippet } = this.props;
-    const { snippet, finalSnippet, orderStatus } = this.props;
+    const { finalSnippet, orderStatus, loadError } = this.props;
     if (orderStatus) snippet = finalSnippet;
+    if (loadError) snippet = 'error';
     return (
       <View>
         <RNKlarna snippet={snippet} onComplete={this.onComplete} />
+        ...
       </View>
     );
   }